sebschlicht/backupnas/configuration.md

 NB_MOUNTPOINT | none | Mount point to be mounted prior to the backup.
 NB_SAMBA_USER | none | Samba user to use when mounting a Samba share mount point.
 The user will be prompted for the password.
 If you don't want to have to enter a password, specify the credentials in the *fstab* entry instead.
 NB_SSH_REMOTE | none   | Remote machine to backup files to via SSH.
 NB_SSH_USERNAME | none | Name of the remote user to login to via SSH.
+Only necessary if local and remote usernames differ.
 NB_DRY_RUN | false     | Dry run flag.
 If set to `true` no changes will be performed.
 A summary of changes (that weren't made) will still be printed.

 ## Mapping File